It wasn’t taught in my classes in high school or college.

 There is a Black Wall Street Memorial at the Greenwood Cultural Center.

 Metal plaques on the sidewalks mark where businesses used to stand before they were burned down.
+That neighborhood is now home to several hotels, red brick storefronts and the ONEOK Field where minor league baseball and soccer are played.

-However, Black community leaders told “60 Minutes” that Tulsa remains a segregated city.
+Black community leaders told “60 Minutes” that Tulsa remains a segregated city.
 They note that there are railroad tracks that still divide the white side of Tulsa from the Black side.

 The Oklahoma Eagle, the black-owned weekly newspaper in Tulsa, is trying to make sure people remember what happened on that evening 100 years ago.